 Vietnam, Cambodia, and Laos

 These ancient civilizations stretch back to the mid 3rd Century and pre-historic Vietnam was home to some of the world’s earliest civilizations and societies.
-Agriculture, hydro power, and organized religion were all prevalent going back as early as the 3rd century BC.
-And now you’ll have your chance to visit these wonderful, ancient civlizations with your guide to adventure, Jeanne.
+Agriculture, hydropower, and organized religion were all prevalent going back as early as the 3rd century BC.
+And now you’ll have your chance to visit these wonderful, ancient civilizations with your guide to adventure, Jeanne.

 Our adventure begins in historic Ho Chi Minh City, formerly known as Saigon.
 For centuries, the city has been the commercial hub of the region, creating a cultural melting pot. you’ll get acquainted with the city’s colonial landmarks on a tour that features the Post Office, Notre Dame Cathedral,* the Reunification Palace, and the Binh Tay Market.
 Tonight, gather with your fellow travelers for a welcome dinner.

 We’ll explore the famous Mekong Delta, rich with natural and cultural wonders.
 We’ll visit a home where coconut candy and rice paste are made, enjoy a lunch of regional cuisine in a lush tropical garden, and visit a local residence to learn their traditional way of life.
 We’ll also explore Cao Dai Temple and the region’s rich architectural style.

 On day five, we’ll head to Cambodia and the village of Siem Reap, our gateway to the wonders of Angkor.
 Siem Reap brings together colonial and Chinese architecture of days gone by.
 Today, this ancient place is home to chic hotels and a thriving culinary scene.